Tim-roper/payslip-elixir/README.md

 ## TODO
 * Check the terminology for everything eg. **lump sum**
 * Refactor Calculator tests to be grouped and defined (currently in single test)
-* Add quality/static analysis checks
+* Property-based testing
-* git hooks
+* Add Pipe operator to calculation functions